- The Blackwell Story 1840 to 1868

 The Blackwell Story 1840 to 1868

 - The founder of the business, Mr George Henry Blackwell, was born at Leamington, Warwickshire, England on 3rd September 1840.
 He was educated at the Leamington Primary School.
-At the age of 15 he enlisted in the Royal Navy on HMS Styx, a sailing ship serving on the West Africa Coast engaged in fighting against the slave trade.
+At the age of 15 he enlisted in the Royal Navy on HMS Styx, a part sailing, part steam ship serving in the West Indies engaged in fighting against the slave trade.

 - At the age of 21 he “bought out” of the Navy and was engaged in casual work in England for 18 months, including working on the railway then being completed from London to Oxford City.
 Late in 1862 he left Leamington, England for New Zealand, sailing on the emigrant ship Huntress and arriving in Lyttleton in March 1863.